teodoraganea/2IC80-Project/README.md

 # 2IC80 - Default Project, Group 48

-This represents a fully-fledged, automated tool which performs three MITM attacks: ARP Poisoning, DNS Spoofing and SSL Stripping written using Python.
+This represents a fully-fledged, automated Python tool which performs three MITM attacks: ARP Poisoning, DNS Spoofing and SSL Stripping.

 ## Mechanisms
 The project runs on Oracle VM VirtualBox environment.
 For this, all three machines need to be running.
-M3 is the attacker, and M1 and M2 are the two endpoints instantiating communication.
+M3 is the attacker, while M1 and M2 are the two endpoints instantiating communication.
+M1 is the victim and operates on WindowsXP, whereas M2 is the server.

 ## Running the application
  After opening all three virtual machines, the user should perform the following on M3: